Setting the dive bar low

 Is it an oboe?
 A clarinet?
-No…trumpet!
-He means a trumpet fish!
+No…it's a trumpet...is a trumpet fish a thing?
+It must be, right?

 Of all the things that seasoned scuba divers tell you about when you mention to them that you’re about to learn – the equalising, the buoyancy issues, the fact it’s “a whole other world down there” – no-one ever talks about the charades.
 It’s also an unrelentingly silent world down there, so the first time someone mimes that they’ve seen a trumpet fish, it takes a little bit of mental gymnastics.
-Lionel Blair and Una Stubbs would make the world’s best scuba divers.
+Lionel Blair and Una Stubbs (non-Brits, these were two stars of a charades-based TV show) would make the world’s best scuba divers.

 I’d been eyeing up scuba diving from afar for some time.
-I’d always loved snorkelling, but essentially for its punk-rock, anyone, anywhere, any time ethic.
+I’d always loved snorkelling, but essentially for its punk-rock, anyone, anywhere (anywhere in relatively shallow water), any time ethic.
 No fancy equipment or training courses, just you, the water, a hollow pipe and lots of spitting.
-But then, everyone who ever scuba dives comes back with breathless tales of how unswervingly magical it all is, and eventually it was just too hard to resist.
+But then, everyone who ever scuba dives comes back with breathless tales of how magical it all is, and eventually it was just too hard to resist.

-There was some remedial health and safety malarkey regarding my mild asthma (they are very professional, I’ll say that), but in the end we got past it.
+There were some remedial health and safety questions regarding my mild asthma (they are very professional, I’ll say that), but in the end we got past it.
 The lesson seems to be: don’t ever mention you have mild asthma.
-President took us through the rest of the medical waivers (no, I won’t give birth underwater to a mutant half-man-half-fish superhero) and the rest of the training programme.
+President took us through the rest of the medical waivers (no, I won’t give birth underwater) and the rest of the training programme.

 The first day was to be purely pool-based, and after a short drive to the training facility, we were sat in a classroom for some theory.
 Lots of the theory seems like common sense, but given that forgetting common sense could land you with a lungful of ocean, it’s best to go over it as much as possible.